Obesity Surgeron in Hyderabad

-Obesity Surgery – An Efficient Functioning Aspect Of Recent Scientific Research
+Obesity Surgery in India – An Efficient Functioning Aspect Of Recent Scientific Research

 Obesity Surgery is required in a patient that has developed increases fat in the body leading to an adverse effect on the health.
 The loss in weight is achieved by decreasing the size of the stomach with a gastric band or by the removal of a portion of the stomach or by connecting the small intestine to a tiny stomach pouch.